angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 I am against UB Shadow, Game 1.
 We both know what each other are on.
 He has a threat-light hand with disruption and burns himself down to 13 stripping my hand.
-I play a {{Cloud of Faeries}} and start bashing in, holding countermagic up.
+I play a :card[Cloud of Faeries] and start bashing in, holding countermagic up.
 He ignores them for a bit, even shuffling away a Fatal Push with a BS when suddenly his life is low enough to be in danger.
 We of course have both been joking the whole time that I was now playing the Delver deck and would get there